snewcomer/ember-power-select-mobile/README.md

 * Forces `renderInPlace` false in order to put dropdown-content in the `ember-basic-dropdown-wormhole` and leave the trigger in the background.
 * Contains default styling for the header component with a title and button.
 * clone this repository and run `ember s` to see possible styling options.
-* For examples, see `tests/` folder for dummy app or applicable tests or styling options
+* For examples, see `tests/` folder for dummy app or applicable tests
-* renderInPlace default is set to true so options are not attached to the root of the body

 ## Definition
   ```